-Compli- ance Class Intended use of the drive C1 Drives installed in the 1 st environment (home and office) with a supply voltage less than 1000 V. C2 Drives installed in the 1 st environment (home and office) with a supply voltage less than 1000 V, which are neither plug-in nor movable and are intended for installation and commissioning by a professional.
-C3 Drives installed in the 2 nd environment (industrial) with a supply voltage lower than 1000 V. C4 Drives installed in the 2 nd environment (industrial) with a supply voltage equal to or above 1000 V or rated current equal to or above 400 A or intended for use in complex systems.
+Compliance category Intended use of the drive C1 Drives installed in residential, commercial, or light industrial locations, with a supply voltage less than 1000 V. C2 Drives with a supply voltage less than 1000 V, which are neither plug-in nor movable and are not intended for use in residential locations.
+If installed in commercial or light industrial locations, it is intended to be installed and commissioned by a professional.
+C3 Drives installed in industrial locations and not intended for use in residential, commercial, or light industrial locations, with a supply voltage lower than 1000 V. C4 Drives installed in complex systems in an industrial location, or with a supply voltage equal to or above 1000 V, or rated currents equal to or above 400 A.

-The drives are designed to comply to 1 of the following 4 categories, defined in the EMC product standard, EN/IEC 61800-3.
+The drives are designed to comply with 1 of the following 4 categories, defined in the EMC product standard, EN/IEC 61800-3.